-But this seemed very easy and I gave it a try to write something on my own which was a horrible code.
+But this seemed very easy and I gave it a try.
+I wrote something on my own which was a horrible code.

 Copy the code, save as HTML file and open in a browser to see how this works.
-It is pretty much like the below box.
+It is pretty much like the first box in the demo.

 This one works as expected.
 But I tell you this wasn’t easy.
 First thing is that the JS recognized only RGB code and not HEX.
 It took me a while to figure that out.
 It switches background color inline only.
 Also if you refresh the browser, background color goes back to default.

 Store value across the domain

 The problem with this approach is that it is specific to a page.
 If you switch the theme to dark and navigate to another page in the same domain then it will go back to its normal light theme.